5 Plum properties set to be demolished

 Plum officials hired a borough-based construction company to demolish five dilapidated structures.

-Council voted 8-0 at Monday night’s meeting to award the $31,500 contract to Cherep Construction.
+Council voted 6-0 at the July 8 meeting to award the $31,500 contract to Cherep Construction.

 Councilman Dave Majernick was absent.
 A start date for demolition was not set.